ohbm/osr2025/tabletalk.md

 #### Table Talk 4: Recommended Practices in Open Science
 WHEN: 08:00 (GMT+10), June 27 (Friday) <br>
-Featured Experts: Thomas Yeo, Ph.D. & Elise Rowe, Ph.D.<br>
+Featured Experts: Thomas Yeo, Ph.D., Elise Rowe, Ph.D., & Golia Shafiei, Ph.D.<br>
 <!-- [Join on Crowdcast](https://www.crowdcast.io/e/osr-table-data-reuse) -->

 The open science movement, driven by a collective recognition of the need for transparency and reproducibility in scientific research, has gained momentum in recent years across multiple disciplines.
 As neuroscience and neuroimaging research continue to evolve, it is essential to equip the next generation of researchers with the skills necessary to embrace these practices.
 This Round Table is especially timely, given the increasing mandates from institutions and funding agencies for open data sharing and collaborative research initiatives.
 Addressing this topic now offers an opportunity to guide trainees in adopting open science methodologies early in their careers, and to foster a culture of openness and collaboration that will benefit the field as a whole.